Emor: Leviticus chapter 21

 The Mishnah taught that a priest whose hands were deformed should not lift up his hands to say the priestly blessing, and Rabbi Judah said that a priest whose hands were discolored should not lift up his hands, because it would cause the congregation to look at him during this blessing when they should not.
-A Baraita stated that deformities on the face, hands, or feet were disqualifying for saying the priestly blessing.
+A baraita stated that deformities on the face, hands, or feet were disqualifying for saying the priestly blessing.
 Rabbi Joshua ben Levi said that a Kohen with spotted hands should not say the blessing.
-A Baraita taught that one whose hands were curved inwards or bent sideways should not say the blessing.
+A baraita taught that one whose hands were curved inwards or bent sideways should not say the blessing.
 And Rav Huna said that a man whose eyes ran should not say the blessing.
 But the Gemara noted that such a Kohen in Rav Huna's neighborhood used to say the priestly blessing and apparently even Rav Huna did not object, because the townspeople had become accustomed to the Kohen.
-And the Gemara cited a Baraita that taught that a man whose eyes ran should not lift up his hands, but he was permitted to do so if the townspeople were accustomed to him.
-Rabbi Johanan said that a man blind in one eye should not lift up his hands.
-But the Gemara noted that there was one in Rabbi Johanan's neighborhood who used to lift up his hands, as the townspeople were accustomed to him.
-And the Gemara cited a Baraita that taught that a man blind in one eye should not lift up his hands, but if the townspeople were accustomed to him, he was permitted.
-Rabbi Judah said that a man whose hands were discolored should not lift up his hands, but the Gemara cited a Baraita that taught that if most of the men of the town follow the same hand-discoloring occupation, it was permitted.
+And the Gemara cited a baraita that taught that a man whose eyes ran should not lift his hands, but he was permitted to do so if the townspeople were accustomed to him.
+Rabbi Joḥanan said that a man blind in one eye should not lift up his hands.
+But the Gemara noted that there was one in Rabbi Joḥanan's neighborhood who used to lift his hands, as the townspeople were accustomed to him.
+And the Gemara cited a baraita that taught that a man blind in one eye should not lift up his hands, but if the townspeople were accustomed to him, he was permitted.
+Rabbi Judah said that a man whose hands were discolored should not lift his hands, but the Gemara cited a baraita that taught that if most of the men of the town follow the same hand-discoloring occupation, it was permitted.